ali3nnn/IoT-Platform/README.md

-# ANYSENSOR.RO
+# ANYGO.RO

-ANYSENSOR is the main dashboard for our sensors
+ANYGO is the main dashboard for our conveyors

 ## Installation